markusbink/Todo-App/README.md

 ### Prerequisites

 You need to create a MONGO_URI in order to store your todos in a database (https://www.mongodb.com/)
-Create an config.env file inside `/server/config` and put your Connection String in there
+Create a config.env file inside `/server/config` and put your Connection String in there

 ```
 MONGO_URI=yourconnectionstring